FZJ-IEK3-VSA/ETHOS_PeNALPS/documentation/ethos_penalps_tutorial/1_single_cooker_process_chain.md

 # Simple Cooker Example

-This section shows how to setup a minimal simulation of a production system that simulates a single cooker.
-A depiction of the ETHOS.PeNALPS Model is shown in figure {numref}`cooking-example-single`.
-The energy, time and mass data is used from an experiment by {cite}`Korzeniowska_Ginter_2019`.
-Korzeniowska-Ginter et al . conducted a series of experiments to determine cooking length and energy of potatoes demand using household appliances.
+This section shows how to setup a minimal simulation of a production system which consists of a single cooker.
+A depiction of the ETHOS.PeNALPS Model is shown in {numref}`cooking-example-single`.
+The energy, time and mass data is used from an experiment by Korzeniowska-Ginter et al. {cite}`Korzeniowska_Ginter_2019`.
+They conducted a series of experiments to determine cooking length and energy demand that are required to cook potatoes using household appliances.
 For this case the data from the electric stove with a metal plate is used.

 :::{figure-md} cooking-example-single
 <img src="./figures/1_tutorial/single_cooker_process_chain_example.png" width=300>